ansible-collections/community.routeros/docs/docsite/rst/ssh-guide.rst

 4. Finally, the :ref:`ansible.netcommon.network_cli connection plugin <ansible_collections.ansible.netcommon.network_cli_connection>` uses `paramiko <https://pypi.org/project/paramiko/>`_ by default to connect to devices with SSH.
 You can set its :ansopt:`ansible.netcommon.network_cli#connection:ssh_type` option to :ansval:`libssh` to use `ansible-pylibssh <https://pypi.org/project/ansible-pylibssh/>`_ instead, which offers Python bindings to libssh.
 See its documentation for details.

+5. User is **not allowed** to login via SSH by password to modern Mikrotik if SSH key for the user is added!

 Setting up an inventory
 -----------------------